 The way it works in most cases is someone posts a job with their budget, and potential hires then send proposals and “bids” for the job.
 I’ve never used Upwork to find writing jobs, but know people that have, and had success.

-I have used Upwork to hire writers, and had good success with that.
-A lot of writers are afraid to look here because of the number of writers in other countries who are willing to write at a much lower rate, so they bid low.
+I have used Upwork to hire writers, and had great success with that.
+A lot of writers are afraid to look here because of the number of writers in other countries who are willing to write at a much lower rate.
 But remember, the lowest bid doesn’t always win (and if a client just wants the lowest bidder, you don’t want to write for them anyway).

 I’ve landed a few writing jobs from Craigslist gigs.
 Not to be confused with the jobs section.
 Look for Gigs, then Writing Gigs.
 You have to search through a lot of crap, but there can be some good jobs in there.